 Source: The Importance of Effective Communication, Edward G. Wertheim, Ph.D.

-In my experience, we seem to run into most problems with incorrectly interpreting nonverbal cues.
-I may hear what your words say, but I may also get different messages from your nonverbal forms of communication.
+In my experience, we tend to run into most problems when we misinterpret nonverbal cues.
+I may hear what your words say, but I may also get different messages from your nonverbal cues.
 I find consistency in what you mean, not just your words but also your whole being, to be a very effective tool for successful conversation and communication.

 Listening as An Art and Skill for Improving Relationships - Providence Holistic Counseling Services- your short on ears and long on mouth